Method Access & Calls

 : to the expression that represents the instance, followed by the method name.

 By default, accessing a method means to call it, unless the expression is preceeded by an

 @ Address-Of operator, or the surrounding context suggests that the address of the method is expected.
 More on that below.

 Parameter-less methods can be called with just their name, or an optional empty set of parenthesis (

 ()).
-For Methods that require parameters, these must be provided in parenthersis after the method name:
+For methods that require parameters, these must be provided in parenthesis after the method name:

 type Foo = public class private method Print; method Update(aValue: String); public method Test(aBar: Bar); begin Print; Update(aBar.Name); aBar.NortifyOfUpdate(self); end; end;